Ellis District Court Plan

 B. Investigative and Expert Expenses

-Appointed counsel shall be reimbursed for reasonable and necessary expenses, including expenses for investigation and for mental health and other experts.
-Expenses incurred with and without prior court approval shall be reimbursed, according to the procedures set forth below.
-When possible, prior court approval should be obtained before incurring expenses for investigation and for mental health and other experts.
+Appointed counsel shall be reimbursed for reasonable and necessary expenses, including expenses for investigation and for mental health or other experts.
+Expenses incurred with court approval shall be reimbursed, according to the procedures set forth below.
+Prior court approval should be obtained before incurring expenses for investigation and for mental health and other experts.

 The Court will not approve expenses for investigators for work that could reasonably be done by counsel or counsel's staff within the authorized fee schedule for attorneys on file with the Commissioners Court.